-This published tax strategy covers QVC UK Holdings Limited, all of its UK tax-resident subsidiaries, its affiliates and applies to all UK taxes and duties.
-It satisfies our obligations under Schedule 19 of the UK Finance Act 2016 in respect of the financial period ended 31 December 2019.
+This published tax strategy covers QVC UK Holdings Limited, all of its UK tax-resident subsidiaries and applies to all UK taxes and duties.
+It satisfies our obligations under Schedule 19 (2) of the UK Finance Act 2016 in respect of the financial period ended 31 December 2021.

 References to “QVC” are to QVC, Inc. a Delaware corporation.
-References to “QVC UK” or the “Company” are to QVC UK Holdings, Ltd. and all of QVC UK Holdings Limited’s UK tax-resident affiliates.
+References to “QVC UK” or the “Company” are to QVC UK Holdings Limited and all of QVC UK Holdings Limited’s UK tax-resident subsidiaries.

 References to “tax” or “taxes” are to UK taxation and to all other corresponding worldwide taxes and duties for which QVC UK has legal responsibilities.

 QVC is a retailer of a wide range of consumer products, which are marketed and sold primarily by merchandise-focused televised shopping programs, the Internet and mobile applications.
 QVC is an indirect wholly owned subsidiary of Qurate Retail, Inc. (“Qurate Retail”, formerly Liberty Interactive Corporation), which is a US public company.
-For the year ended 31 December 2018, QVC had world-wide net revenue in excess of $11 Billion and over 21,000 world-wide employees.
+For the year ended 31 December 2020, Qurate Retail had world-wide net revenue in excess of $14 Billion and over 26,000 world-wide employees.
 QVC UK broadcasts 16 hours of live programming each day and reaches approximately 28 million households that are located in both the UK and the Republic of Ireland.

 Approach of the Company to risk management and governance arrangements in relation to UK taxation

-QVC Tax Department located at QVC’s headquarters in the United States is responsible for QVC’s global tax risk management, which includes tax risk management of behalf of QVC UK.
-QVC’s Vice President (“VP”) of Tax manages a staff comprised of tax professionals and has responsibility for all day-to-day tax-related matters.
-The VP of Tax reports directly to QVC’s Chief Financial Officer (“CFO”) who has oversight over QVC accounting and tax matters and who reports to the Qurate CEO.
+Qurate Retail’s Tax Department, located at its headquarters in the United States, is responsible for the group’s global tax risk management, which includes tax risk management of behalf of QVC UK.
+Qurate Retail’s Vice President (“VP”) of Tax manages a staff comprised of tax professionals and has responsibility for all day-to-day tax-related matters.
+The VP of Tax reports directly to Qurate Retail’s Chief Financial Officer (“CFO”) who has oversight over Qurate Retail’s accounting and tax matters and who reports to the Qurate Retail CEO.

 QVC UK complies with the Senior Accounting Officer (“SAO”) regime in the UK.
-The QVC UK Director of Corporate Finance is the SAO and reports to the QVC Senior VP of Corporate Finance, the QVC VP of Tax and the QVC UK VP of Finance and Strategy.
+The QVC UK Director of Corporate Finance is the SAO and reports to Qurate Retail’s Senior VP of Corporate Finance, the Qurate Retail VP of Tax and the QVC International Chief Financial Officer.
 Compliance with the SAO regime coupled with QVC UK’s accounting and tax internal controls ensures the accuracy of the accounting and tax records to support accurate tax reporting.
 In addition, tax returns are reviewed by external tax service professionals prior to submission to HMRC.

 The Company’s attitude towards tax planning (so far as effecting UK taxation)